serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 This is an online application intended for desktop use, as it is assumed that the target audience, given the age group, is familiar with technology and has access to an internet connection and laptops or desktop computers, either personally or through schools.
-Although it is safe to assume that using the application will be intuitive and overly detailed guidance unnecessary, it is important that the user-interface maintains a simple and clear structure, as the data visualisations themselves are expected to be relatively unfamiliar to users.
+Although it is safe to assume that using the application will be intuitive and overly detailed guidance unnecessary given the target audience, it is important that the user-interface maintains a simple and clear structure, as the data visualisations themselves are expected to be relatively unfamiliar to users.
 It is likely that being faced with a webpage containing many visualisations at once and lacking a clear structure could be overwhelming.